 Find the Light was founded after the tragic death of AJ Hart, who died by suicide following a mental health crisis.
-AJ was a well-loved student, athlete, and friend, and his loss was deeply felt by the community.
+AJ was a well-loved student, athlete, and friend, and the community deeply felt his loss.
 It was in the aftermath of his passing that the founders of Find the Light realized that while public schools are the number one provider of youth mental healthcare, there is no standardized way to determine how many students have died by suicide in each district.

 The difficulty in collecting accurate and comprehensive data on student suicide is a major issue, as it makes it impossible for districts to know that they have a mental health problem.
 Without these statistics, districts cannot allocate resources effectively, and students who are struggling with mental health issues may not receive the support they need.